Processed unemployment claims at highest ever, up 1,102%

 Today, over 116,000 jobs are listed online at www.EmployGeorgia.com for Georgians to access.
 The GDOL offers online resources for finding a job, building a resume, and assisting with other reemployment needs.

-Information on filing an unemployment claim, details on how employers must file partial claims, and resources for other reemployment assistance can be found on the agency’s webpage at www.gdol.ga.gov
+Information on filing an unemployment claim, details on how employers must file partial claims, and resources for other reemployment assistance can be found on the agency’s website at www.gdol.ga.gov.

 (0) comments